FILIPINO MARTIAL ARTS OF KALI SILAT

 Kali Silat

 Kali / Silat is taught and practiced by both men and women in the Philippines, and is a great equalizer for women or men dealing with an opponent of larger size.
 The Filipinos have a long history of women not only fighting in battles, but leading as well.
 Kali is an art that a student is able to continue to train in and develop as the body ages.
+Coordination, balance, continuing to move physically and mentally aid those of us who are advancing in age.

 Contact Us